 No foams here or chlorophyll drops there.

-But when the squid and flat green beans appeared on the table, the hubs and I automatically looked at each other and said: we will make this one at home one day.
+But when the squid with flat green beans appeared on the table, the hubs and I automatically looked at each other and said: we will make this one at home one day.

 How simple and pure is this!